 Teacher and troupe member

-What appeals to you about tribal?
+What appeals to you about Modern Fusion Bellydance (Tribal)?
 The strength and grace of small but very controlled movement and the power of the flamenco influenced posture was the main attraction , as well as the gorgeous black skirts.
-The awe that is created within when I watch a really great slow dancer made me really want to learn how to accomplish that myself ….
-Oh and the opportunity to wear lots of elegantly crafted beautiful chunks of silver.
+I also liked the idea of improvisation amongst dancers… Oh and the opportunity to wear lots of elegantly crafted beautiful chunks of silver.

 Hobbies?
 I’ve turned my silversmithing hobby into a business so now I guess my hobbies are the gardening and baking food from the garden.
 I also still work with sculpture and weaving and either work towards my own shows or create works for private commission.
 I also love to go walking in the Blue Mountains with my husband.